-The region's equine industry is a substantial economic and quality of life contributor.
-It offers a large and diverse equine population that
+The region's equine industry is a substantial economic and quality of life

 South Carolina tourism is a \$20.2 billion per year industry, supporting one out of every ten SC jobs, and produces more than \$1.2 billion in local and state tax revenues.
 While the region is adorned with amazing assets, the industry faces its own set of challenges.
 In rural communities such as Westminster (Oconee County), for example, there is extremely limited lodging/accommodation capacity for the many annual visitors who would otherwise stay overnight and shop in local establishments.
 A challenge for these communities is to find innovative ways to capitalize on these missed opportunities when the free market does not fill the gap, such as establishment of RV Parks or local B&B incentives.
 Some communities have potential for conferences yet no capacity to host them.
 CEDS 2018-2022 calls for increased collaboration in order to address these challenges and further bolster the tourism industry.